mvazquezc/mvazquezc.github.io/_posts/2021-04-01-capabilities-seccomp-on-kube.md

 # Closing Thoughts

-At this point you should've a clear unerstanding of when your workloads will benefit from using capabilities or seccomp profiles.
+At this point you should've a clear understanding of when your workloads will benefit from using capabilities or seccomp profiles.

-We've not been throught how we can control which capabilities / seccomp a specific user can use, `PodSecurityPolicies` can be used to control such things on Kubernetes.
+We've not been through how we can control which capabilities / seccomp a specific user can use, `PodSecurityPolicies` can be used to control such things on Kubernetes.
 In [OpenShift](openshift.com) you can use `SecurityContextConstraints`.

 If you want to learn more around these topics feel free to take a look at the following SCCs lab: https://github.com/mvazquezc/scc-fun/blob/main/README.md